This post may contain affiliate links. Please read our disclosure policy.

 Recipe Variations

-• Tropical Mango Upside Down Cake: Swap out the pineapple for mango slices.
-This version infuses a sweet, exotic flair, making it an ideal summer dessert.
+• Mango Upside Down Cake: Swap pineapple for mango slices for a tropical, summery dessert.

-• Peaches and Cream Upside Down Cake: Substitute pineapple with peach slices and top with homemade whipped cream.
-This variation is delightfully creamy and perfect for those who enjoy a milder, yet rich fruit flavor.
+• Peach Upside Down Cake: Substitute pineapple with peach slices and top with whipped cream for a creamy, fruity variation.

 How To Make A Pineapple Upside Down Cake

-These step-by-step photos and instructions help you visualize how to make this upside down pineapple cake.
+These step-by-step photos and instructions help you visualize how to make a mini pineapple upside down cake.
 See the recipe box below for ingredient amounts and full recipe instructions.

-1. Start by melting the butter in a bowl.
-Once melted, add the brown sugar and stir until well combined.
+1. Melt the butter in a bowl, then stir in the brown sugar until fully combined.

-2. Next, pour this butter and brown sugar mixture into a buttered oven-safe 10 ounce ramekin.
-Place a pineapple slice on top of the mixture and put a cherry in the center of the pineapple.
+2. Pour the butter and brown sugar mixture into a buttered 10-ounce oven-safe ramekin.
+Place a pineapple slice on top and add a cherry in the center.

-3. In a separate bowl, prepare the cake batter by mixing together all the necessary ingredients.
+3. In a separate bowl, mix the cake batter ingredients until smooth.

-4. Gently pour the cake batter over the pineapple slice and cherry in the ramekin.
-Place the ramekin in the oven and bake for 30 minutes.
+4. Pour the batter over the pineapple and cherry, then bake in the oven for 30 minutes.

 four photos showing how to make a pineapple upside down cake.
 Melted butter and sugar in a white bowl, a pineapple and cherry on top of the melted butter, cake batter in a bowl, and the batter being poured over the fruit.